Hidden Bullish and Oil Hidden Bearish Divergence Crude Oil

 For this example we shall use an upward market trend.
 We shall use MACD indicator.

-Because the hidden divergence is just a retracement in an upward oil trend we can combine this oil signal with the most popular retracement tool that is the Fibonacci retracement levels.
-The example shown and illustrated below shows that when this oil setup appeared on the chart, the crude crude oil price had just hit the 38.2% level.
-When crude crude oil price tested this level, this would have been a good level to place a buy order.
+Because the hidden divergence is just a retracement in an upward oil trend we can combine this oil trading signal with the most popular retracement tool that is the Fibonacci retracement levels.
+The example shown and illustrated below shows that when this oil set-up appeared on the chart, the crude oil price had just hit the 38.2% level.
+When crude oil price tested this level, this would have been a good level to place a buy order.

 Combining with Oil Trading Fib Expansion Levels

-In the oil example above once the buy oil trade was placed, a oil trader would then need to calculate where to take profit for this trade.
+In the oil example above once the buy oil trade was placed, a trader would then need to calculate where to place the take profit for this trade.
 To do this one would need to use the Oil Trading Fib Expansion Levels.

 The Fibo expansion was drawn as shown & illustrated on oil chart as shown and illustrated below.

-For this example there were 3 take profit levels:
+For this example there were 3 take profit areas:

 Expansion Level 61.80% - 131 pips profit